Teaching, Learning Outcomes and Assessment (Undergraduate)

 We are focusing on 4 main projects for this academic year:

 We received DU IMPACT 2025 funding to support proposals to help students develop clear ways to connect the experiences they have throughout our campus in curricula, co-curricular activities, and in community experiences.
 We received a total of 26 requests for funding with 5-7 faculty members as a part of each requesting team.
 A group of 6 faculty members, conducted 2 levels of review, ultimately identifying a small group of finalists (8).
-Here is a sample of the proposals that we hope to launch Fall 2017:

 One Book, One DU